AlcoholRehabHelp Logo

 • The condition the medication is treating

-When taking NSAIDs, taking the lowest effective dose for the shortest possible time is important.
-This helps minimize the risk of serious side effects.
-Don't change your dosage unless your doctor tells you to.
+Taking NSAIDs minimizes the risk of severe side effects when taking the lowest effective dose for the shortest possible time.
+Don’t change your dosage unless your doctor tells you to.

-If you miss a dose, take it as soon as possible.
-But, if it's almost time for your next dose, skip the missed one and go back to your regular dosing schedule.
+If you miss a dose, take it as soon as you remember.
+But if it’s almost time for your next dose, skip the missed one and return to your regular dosing schedule.
 Do not double your dose to compensate for the missed one.

 Common Side Effects of Naproxen